Scalingo/documentation/_posts/languages/php/2000-01-01-php-basic-auth.md

   }
 }
 ```

+If you are not using composer, create a composer.json file with the previous content, and also create
+a file `composer.lock` containing an empty JSON string `{}`

 > Tip: You can find more information about extra configuration in [the PHP support page]({% post_url 2014-07-02-php %}).